sahat/megaboilerplate/README.md

 ### <img src="https://avatars0.githubusercontent.com/u/139426?v=3&s=400" align="top" height="34"> AngularJS App

-Your typical MEAN stack (MongoDB, Express, AngularJS, Node).
-Originally I didn't plan on adding AngularJS 1.x generator, but since I did, I kept it real simple: **no Browserify, no ES6 classes, no AngularJS 1.5 components**.
-Admittedly, My experience with this framework is limited to a brief encounter in 2014, so I don't know a whole lot about modern AngularJS best practices.
-I would love your contributions here!
+Your typical MEAN stack (MongoDB, Express, AngularJS, Node.js).
+Originally, I was not planning on adding AngularJS 1.x generator, especailly with Angular 2 around the corner.
+So without investing too much time, I kept it real simple: **no Browserify, no ES6 classes, no AngularJS 1.5 components**.
+Once officially released, Angular 2 generator will be more elaborate with quite a few additional options.

 ```
 .